mzfgnb/qtproj/README.md

-# To compile project run
+# To compile project and run

 # For Qt6: